 The cold morning weather this weekend reminded me that the date of first frost is approaching for parts of the Southeast.
 The average first 32 F frost in northeast Georgia occurs by October 10 in the hilly areas, although the dates are later and later the farther south you go in the state.
-Last weekend the coldest temperatures were on Sunday, October 5, according to this map from cli-MATE (http://mrcc.isws.illinois.edu/CLIMATE/).
+Last weekend the coldest temperatures were on Sunday, October 5, according to this map from cli-MATE (https://mrcc.isws.illinois.edu/CLIMATE/).
 The map, which is based on gridded data, does not show any areas that reached below freezing, but I have heard several comments from CoCoRaHS observers and others that a few isolated areas reached 32 F or lower.

 If you are interested in the average frost dates for your location, there are several sources you can use.
 The cli-MATE web site has statistical information by station across the US and includes the ability to determine average frost dates.
-Another site I found that looks promising is http://www.plantmaps.com/interactive-georgia-first-frost-date-map.php, which provides a map of average first frost date for Georgia as well as links to other states.
+Another site I found that looks promising is https://www.plantmaps.com/interactive-georgia-first-frost-date-map.php, which provides a map of average first frost date for Georgia as well as links to other states.
 The ads are a bit distracting (I have whited them out in the screen capture below) but the map allows you to zoom, which is useful.